HarshaNWMS/GDP1/README.md

 - **1.Clone the Repository**
 - **2.Firebase Configuration**
 - **3.Install Dependencies**
-----npm install
+  - 1.npm install express
 ----Configure Firebase in Your Project

+### Running the Project
-- **Start the Development Server** npm start
+- **Start the Development Server**
+- npm start
-This will run the application on http://localhost:3000.
+- This will run the application on http://localhost:3000.